 But with all due respect to all these talented jazz performers, they’re all what I would call ‘singers’.

 Female artists in jazz?
 Have you ever seen a picture of Carla Bley?
-I admire her, but haven’t yet summoned up the patience to really study her.
+Here’s a whole blog posting on her.
 And recently, Norah Jones and Diana Krall, although both of whom have a lot of, um, appeal (if that’s a politically acceptable term), neither of them are really artists.

 Let me try to define a few terms here (my personal quirky definitions):